 Hampton Court Palace is a spectacular Tudor Palace located in the greater London area in Surrey.
 It is one of England’s top historical tourist attractions.
-Given the numerous options on how to get to Hampton Court Palace, makes it is easily accessible to visitors.
+Given the numerous options on how to get to Hampton Court Palace, make it is easily accessible to visitors.

 1. How to Get to Hampton Court Palace

-Getting to Hampton Court Palace is relatively easy and straight forward.
+Getting to Hampton Court Palace is relatively easy and straightforward.
 It is situated around 15 miles from central London, depending on which way you come.

 Here are different travel options and directions on how to get to the Hampton Court Palace.
 I have based most of my directions as if you were a visitor coming from London to the Palace.
 You can get there by train, car, bus, bike and even by boat.